Height: 3,573ft (1,089m)

 Indian Head Topography

-This page linked below shows the weather at Indian Head’s summit for the next six days.
+The page URL below shows the weather at Indian Head’s summit for the next six days.

 Indian Head remains one of the most popular and beloved peaks in the Catskills.
 It’s the smallest Devil’s Path mountain but somehow, every single time, it’s also the most gratifying.
 Often a person’s first experience of mountain hiking, hiking Indian Head can be a life-changing event.